 Essential oils such as lavender, chamomile, rose, peppermint, frankincense, and lemongrass are just a few restorative essential oils that you can add to your bathwater.
 To prepare your dreamy and steamy bath infusion, add some drops of your selected botanical to a carrier oil of your choice: Flaxseed, olive, coconut, and castor oil are some options here.

-Putting essential oils in a bath will make it smell divine plus allow your skin to soak up many of the healing benefits associated with these products.
+Putting these in a bath will make it smell divine plus allow your skin to soak up many of the healing benefits associated with essential oils.
 You can mix and match essential oils to create your own sensuously healing aromatic concoctions.

 We recommend you do a bit of research before diving into these calming waters, though.
 Some essential oils are not appropriate for use on the skin in this way. but generally most products will be safe to add to your bath.